treeswift/libmoregw/README.md

 While being entirely pro-free market, we don't believe in appropriation of ideas, and software is nothing but ideas.

 We obey the copyright law because we don't think it's the right time for a publicly announced disobedience campaign, and for many other purely opportunisic reasons.
-However, when it comes to the status our own work, there is nothing at stake but our principles, and our principles are stated above: ideas are nothing but similarities, and there is nothing in pure similarity that has anything in common with any form or property recognized by common law.
+However, when it comes to the status of our own work, there is nothing at stake but our principles, and our principles are stated above: ideas are nothing but similarities, and there is nothing in pure similarity that has anything in common with any form of property recognized by common law.
 In certain theistic philosophies, ideas are created by God.
-In the materialistic philosophy, there is simply no such thing; ideas are properites of matter (something that exists) — nothing more than _likenesses_ among something that exists.
+In the materialistic philosophy, there is simply no such thing; ideas are properties of matter (something that exists), and nothing more than _likenesses_ among something that exists.
 One can own a red scarf, a red dress, a red hat, a red car or a red Japanese maple tree — etc., etc. All of them can be put under a lock or behind a fence, leased, subleased, donated or trashed; but one can't own the red _color_.
 You can have three cars, three laptops, three homes, three passports of different countries — but you can't own _the number three_, or any number, for that matter — and the digital representation of software is nothing but _numbers_.
-*In a nutshell, there is no reasonable philosophy behind the copyright law — and can't be any.*
+In a nutshell, *there is no reasonable philosophy behind the copyright law — and can't be any.*

 If you think that a conceptually unsound law is still worth enactment and enforcement on the grounds of the social benefits it brings, you might as well defend establishment of a government-endorsed religion on those same grounds.
 We don't.